gbmhunter/blog/content/electronics/tools/_index.md

 Be wary of PSUs which have "coarse" and "fine" knobs for adjusting voltage and current.
 It's a pain to have to modify two knobs to adjust the voltage or current, and you typically run into the limits of the fine, having to switch back to the coarse before going back to the fine knob again.
 Not worth it (IMO)!

 {{% /aside %}}

+### Tenma PSUs

+Tenma PSUs are more generally more expensive than AliExpress PSUs but are still cheap compared to the more expensive brands.
+They are available from Newark/Element14.

+The TENMA 72-2925 is a adjustable 0-30V, 0-10A benchtop power supply.
+As of Dec 2023 it costs approx. US$230.

+{{% figure src="tenma-72-2925-30v-10a-benchtop-psu.png" width="200px" caption="A photo of the TENMA 72-2925 benchtop PSU[^element14-tenma-72-2925]." %}}

 ## Oscilloscopes